archit31uniyal/archit31uniyal.github.io/_posts/2024-10-18-automated_testing.md

     <figcaption>Figure 2.
 Concolic testing</figcaption>
 </figure> -->

-{% include figure.liquid loading="eager" path="assets/img/Concolic+Testing+Approach.jpg" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid id="fig2" loading="eager" path="assets/img/Concolic+Testing+Approach.jpg" class="img-fluid rounded z-depth-1" width=800 alt="Concolic testing" caption="Figure 2.
+Concolic testing" %}

 As it can be seen, in order to reach the ERROR statement, variables x, y and z were encountered and their symbolic representations were also recorded which were $$ x=x_0, y=y_0$ and $z=2*y $$.
 Additionally, the conditions encountered during the concrete execution were also collected.
 In order to reach the ERROR statement, both the path conditions must satisfy, hence a symbolic constraint is generated
 $$(2*y_0 == x_0) \land (x_0 > y_0 + 10)$$